-My own jackets are all of that type and I live in the area with lots of rain so the outer shell jacket I use all the year around.
+My own jackets are all of that type and I live in an area with lots of rain so the outer shell jacket I use all the year-round.
 The inner fleece I mostly use separately either at home or in the city.
-I use them together in mountains, and also in the area where I live in the winter time.
+I use them together in mountains, and also in the area where I live in the wintertime.

 You will also see the term interchange jackets which describes the fact that you can use them separately and together.

 So do not get confused with all these different phrases, they all describe the same type of jackets.